Tobin Karlberg, 2021-22 season (Skip Hickey / SkipsPics)

 While the Portal was meant to give a little more control back to the student-athlete, it has it’s drawbacks.
 As players have the right to be searchable for transfer, school’s have the right to pull a player’s scholarship at the end of the school term when the player entered the portal.
 Even if the player changes their mind on transferring and returns to their original team, the school can pull any and all previous scholarship benefits and give it to a different player or incoming freshman.

 The process of transfer options are now streamlined, giving student-athletes looking for a change more possibilities.

-With his two oldest kids having made the jump into college athletics and coaching, and three more active kids under the age of nine, Novelli is fully immersed as a parent of student-athletes.
+With his two oldest kids having made the jump into college athletics and coaching, and three more active kids under the age of ten, Novelli is fully immersed as a parent of student-athletes.
 He understands the opportunities that student athletics bring in youth development.